Rajdeep7/unistuff/TUM/IN2322 - Protein Prediction I/Questions.md

 - A region in the DNA that is cut out -> not used to build proteins

 ### What is an exon?
-- Area in the DNA that is used for building the protein (in between the start and the end block)
+- Area in the DNA that is used for building the protein (between the start and the end block)

 ### What is a domain?
 - Region in the protein denoting the evolutional context of the protein (?)
 - Subsequence in the protein sequence
 - -> many different proteins have that or a similar subsequence -> maybe is a domain
+- folds independently of other sequences in the protein

 ### How many proteins have a single domain?
 - Less than 30%